mauricioszabo/check/README.md

 ### Async tests

-You can use `def-async-test` to generate a test that will timeout after a while
+You can use `async-test` to generate a test that will timeout after a while
 ```clojure
 (require '[check.async :refer [async-test await!]]
          '[clojure.core.async :refer [chan >! timeout go <!]])